-If you want to change the world, understand how it works or make a big splash in it, the study of government and international affairs can help you achieve your goals.
-Our students study politics because they love it and because they can see that the department’s faculty love teaching it.
-Along the way, they learn to think critically and write clearly, building a broad liberal arts perspective and useful skills.
+If you want to change the world, understand how it works or make a big splash in it, majoring in government or international affairs may be for you.
+Our students study politics because they love it and because they see that the faculty love teaching it.
+Along the way, students learn to think critically and write clearly, building useful skills and a broad liberal arts perspective.

 American University